What happens after I apply to the Master of Science in Mental Health Counseling program?

 to or following enrollment.

-Due to COVID-19, we will conduct online interviews with applicants for all PCOM locations.
+Due to COVID-19, we will conduct online interviews with applicants.

 As an applicant to PCOM's Master of Science program in Mental Health Counseling, you